Data-Driven Modeling of a Controlled Orthotropic Plate Using Machine Learning: Numerical Experiments

 where $N$ denotes the number of considered samples, $y_i$ is the reference output, $\hat y_i$ is the predicted output corresponding to $y_i$, and $\bar y=\frac{1}{N}\sum_{i=1}^N y_i$ is the mean of the reference outputs $y_1,y_2, ... , y_N$.
 For convenience of notation, we index these data from $1$, as this can always be achieved by an appropriate shift of time without loss of generality.
-An $R^2$ score of 1 corresponds to a perfect fit where the predicted outputs match the reference values exactly.
-As the $R^2$ score approaches 0, the prediction accuracy deteriorates.
-Moreover, an $R^2$ score less than 0 indicates that the model performs worse than a naive predictor that simply outputs the mean of the reference values, signifying poor predictive performance.
+The methods presented here are implemented in \texttt{Python} and are available in the GitHub repository~\cite{py_code}.

 Table~\ref{tab:results} presents the training and test $R^2$ scores for LR~\eqref{LR}, MLP~\eqref{MLP}, and GRU~\eqref{GRU_input}--\eqref{GRU_output} models across various input sequence lengths $s\in\{10,50,100,200\}$ and numbers of hidden layers $h$.